VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 "Pending Deletes" will delete file1 and file2.

 Clicking "file1" or "file2" will delete "file1" or "file2" respectively.
-The drop down will expose extra actions relative to that change.
+The drop down will expose extra actions for that change.

 ### Accept all